 Dr Kiflu was arrested in a 5 am raid on his home in the capital Asmara on 23 May 2004.
 Two other Christian leaders were arrested with him, Rev Haile Naizghe (chair of the Full Gospel Church) and Pastor Tesfatsion Hagos of Rhema Evangelical Church in Asmara.
 During the three leaders’ arrests, police officials confiscated the keys to their church offices and threatened their wives.

 Initially the men were held in police cells, but later they were transferred to the notorious maximum-security Wengel Mermera Central Criminal Investigation interrogation centre, part of Asmara’s 2nd Police Station.
 It is believed that many of Eritrea’s prominent political and military prisoners are incarcerated in this dungeon-like inner labyrinth of cells, as well as 21 church leaders.

 News from Eritrean prisons is extremely difficult to obtain and often emerges from relatives of other prisoners; publicising news of Eritrean prisoners is potentially harmful to the prisoner and those with whom he or she is held.
 It is believed that Dr Kiflu is still being held with Rev Haile and other Christian leaders, including Pastor Kidane Weldou, Mussie Ezaz and Pastor Meron Gebreselasie.
 Pastor Tesfatsion was released in 2010, gravely ill, but recovered and left Eritrea.

 There was no news of Dr Kiflu for several years, but he has been seen occasionally in recent years by visitors to other prisoners or during hospital visits.
-In late 2014 he was seen in a hospital, but the person who recognised him was not allowed to speak to him.
+In late 2014 he was seen in a hospital but the person who recognised him was not allowed to speak to him, while in October 2021 he was reported to have been seen recently visiting hospital frequently under tight security, for suspected stress-related hypertension and diabetes.

 Dr Kiflu’s church continues to be banned in Eritrea and has been forced underground.
 When its members meet they run the risk of arrest and imprisonment without trial.